Here are the key players in Trump’s hush money trial - KESQ

 Judge Juan Merchan

-New York Supreme Court Judge Juan Merchan, who is known for maintaining control of his courtroom even when his cases draw considerable attention, will preside over this case.
+New York Supreme Court Judge Juan Merchan, who is known for maintaining control of his courtroom even when his cases draw considerable attention, is presiding over the case.

-He has previously been involved in other cases related to Trump and his allies, including the Trump Organization tax fraud trial, former Trump adviser Steve Bannon’s criminal fraud case and the sentencing of Trump’s longtime chief financial officer Allen Weisselberg.
+He has been involved in other cases related to Trump and his allies, including the Trump Organization tax fraud trial, former Trump adviser Steve Bannon’s criminal fraud case, and the sentencing of Allen Weisselberg, Trump’s longtime chief financial officer.

+Merchan has kept the trial moving quickly — to Trump’s dismay — as he sifted through roughly 200 prospective jurors to swear in 12 jurors and six alternates in a process that some thought would go beyond the trial’s first week.
+The judge has also looked to keep a strong grip on the trial, scolding the press last week for reporting information that could potentially identify jurors.

-Trump has made two requests for Merchan to be rescued from the case, while leveling attacks against the judge and his daughter over her political work for Democratic politicians.
+Trump has made two requests for Merchan to be recused from the case, while leveling attacks against the judge and his daughter over her political work for Democratic politicians.
 Merchan rejected the first motion last year.
-A separate emergency relief request by Trump to stop the trial so he could appeal a lower court’s ruling on presidential immunity and have the judge recused from the case was rejected last week.
+A separate emergency relief request by Trump to stop the trial so he could appeal a lower court’s ruling on presidential immunity and have the judge recused was rejected earlier this month.

-Merchan has also imposed a gag order on the former president, barring him from making statements about attorneys, court staff, or the family members of prosecutors, lawyers, members of the court or the Manhattan district attorney.
+Merchan has also imposed a gag order on the former president, barring him from making statements about witnesses, jurors, prosecutors, court staff or the family members of prosecutors and court staff.

 Sydney Kashiwagi and CNN’s Devan Cole, Kara Scannell, Lauren del Valle, Jeremy Herb, Marshall Cohen and Kaitlan Collins contributed to this report.